 Several recent and upcoming ISRP and ISAB reviews are related to this request.
 The ISAB's 2016 Predation Metrics Report reviewed and recommended alternative metrics to evaluate the consequences of predation on the Basin's salmonid populations.
 Many of the questions posed in this letter are from the ISRP/ISAB's 2016 Critical Uncertainties Report and the Council's 2017 Research Plan.
-The ISAB recently reviewed the 2014 Fish and Wildlife Program, and the ISRP is currently reviewing the Program's research projects and will soon review the mainstem projects, both of which cover predation projects in the Basin.
+In March, the ISAB reviewed the 2014 Fish and Wildlife Program and in September the ISRP completed their review of the Program's research projects and will soon review the mainstem projects, both of which cover predation projects in the Basin.

-awaiting Note: we are currently communicating with the Oversight Panel on this and their approval.]
-The ISAB Administrative Oversight Panel and Ex Officion tatives provided input on the request letter and approved the ISAB assignment.
-Sincerel y, Jim Yos t Chair aime Pinkham, Columbia River Inter-Tribal Fish Commission evin Werner, NOAA Fisheries
+[Note: we are currently communicating with the Oversight Panel on this and awaiting their approval.]
+The ISAB Administrative Oversight Panel and Ex Officio representatives provided input on the request letter and approved the ISAB assignment.